Heat Pump vs Gas Furnace Cost Calculator

 Real-world examples help make the numbers practical.
 In mild climates with clean electricity, a heat pump often delivers the lowest heating cost and emissions.
 In colder regions, a high-efficiency cold-climate heat pump can still beat gas, especially if electricity is affordable or time-of-use rates reward off-peak heating.
 Electric resistance heat is usually the most expensive to run, but it can be a useful baseline or backup.

-Use this tool to test scenarios like a gas-to-heat-pump conversion, adding a mini-split to reduce furnace runtime, or comparing a new gas boiler to electric baseboards.
+Use this tool to test scenarios like a gas-to-heat-pump conversion, adding a mini-split to reduce furnace runtime, or comparing a new gas furnace or boiler to electric baseboards.
 It provides a practical starting point for energy planning, budgeting, and evaluating home heating options without needing to be an HVAC expert.

 Tip: Try COP 3.0 as a season average; colder days are lower, mild days higher.